These questions are those most frequently asked by newcomer's

-In fact the legal demand in section 7 of the education act 1996, that
+In fact the legal demand in section 7 of the education

-that simply providing broad education would
+made education, means that simply providing broad education would

 address his or her individual needs.

 What about tutors?

-Most home educators never employ tutors other than occasional
+Most home educators never employ tutors other than

-Whoever you use, especially if you intend to leave your
+Whoever you use, especially if you intend to leave

-can demonstrate to you that they have undertaken CRB
+that they can demonstrate to you that they have undertaken CRB

 Can my child still take exams?